ibm-cloud-docs/discovery-data/getting-started-tool.md

 ## Step 2: Tour the Sample Project
 {: #tour-project-tool}

-Now that we've opened the Sample project and learned more about **Document Retrieval** projects, let's explore.
+Now that we've opened the Sample Project and learned more about **Document Retrieval** projects, let's explore.

 1. Select the **Manage collections** icon on the navigation panel.
 Choose the **Sample Collection**.
 Several tabs display but we'll concentrate on a few.
     -  The **Activity** tab displays collection details: Number of documents, Collection status, Date of last update, an abbreviated list of **Warnings and errors** (to see the full list, select **View all**).
 For more information, see [Collection activity](/docs/discovery-data?topic=discovery-data-collections#collection-overview).